 Additionally, the optional TOLD feature for the Citation Excel/XLS includes a Load Emergency Return function.
-In the event the aircraft requires an immediate return to the departure airport, pilots have the option to select Load Emergency Return on the touchscreen controller to automatically load landing data.
-Optional SurfaceWatch complements TOLD calculations, by providing visual and aural notifications that are designed to help prevent pilots from taking off or landing on the wrong runway, or on a runway that is too short or on a taxiway.
+If the aircraft requires an immediate return to the departure airport, pilots can select Load Emergency Return on the touchscreen controller to automatically load landing data.
+Optional SurfaceWatch complements TOLD calculations by providing visual and aural notifications designed to help prevent pilots from taking off or landing on the wrong runway or on a runway that is too short or on a taxiway.

-Stabilized Approach provides aural announcements to notify crew of unstable conditions during an approach to landing.
-The alert is looking at speed, flaps, gear, lateral deviation, vertical deviation and descent speed.
+Stabilized Approach provides aural announcements to notify the crew of unstable conditions during an approach to landing.
+The alert looks at speed, flaps, gear, lateral deviation, vertical deviation, and descent speed.

 This feature identifies if your aircraft is flying in a wind shear condition by utilizing airspeed, vertical speed, and other information and will provide warning or caution for the crew.

 The Garmin G5000 is not only Garmin’s entry to the jet retrofit market, but it is one of the most sophisticated avionics systems available on the market today.
 Garmin’s continual evolution of its products focuses on user-centric design.
 Their unbeatable systems provide the most feature-rich products on the market.
 At Elliott Aviation, we offer the most G5000 experience, shortest downtime, extensive product familiarization, and one-stop-shop solutions for your aircraft.